achyutgk23/chess_game_project/README.md

 5. [Licensing, Author and Acknowledgement](#Licensing,AuthorandAcknowledgement)

 ## 1. Project Introduction <a name="ProjectIntroduction"></a>
-This project is an attempt to explore some different aspects of a chess game to understand their importance and impact on the outcome of a game.
+The aim of this project is to explore some different aspects of the chess game to understand their importance and impact on the possible outcomes of a game.
 In this project an attempt has been made to answer the following questions:
 - What are the major ways of obtaining each outcome of a game?
 - What are the top 10 most used increment codes and which outcome of the game is dominating each of the top 10 increment codes?